 How did he know what I was thinking?
 But he was right.
 Do I look like a Freddy Kruger victim?
 I wondered.
 Am I blood splattered?
-Yet no one turned in horror and Alan’s expression revealed nothing diabolical.
+Yet no one turned in pity and Alan’s expression revealed nothing diabolical.

 “She has to get some ice on that,” said the woman.
 “I’ve got something.”
 She turned to leave.

 “My glasses?”
 I patted my face, realizing they were gone.

 “They appear fine.”
 Alan never turned from me.

 “Really?”
 I was wearing them when I fell.
 How did they get atop my head?
 He was mistaken.
 They had to be smashed.

 Voices and someone exiting the car caused me to turn.
 Cat was talking to Thelma, (not her real name) an old family friend who’d cleaned my stepson’s weekend home, where we’d stayed.
 It was her car on the road.